 Download the London Tube app.
 Use the routing option of this app to get detailed instruction of how to get where you want to go from where you are.
 It will also tell you approximately how long it will take.

 Don’t forget that there are buses as well.
 Tourists tend to opt for the Underground because there are maps to show where you’re going.
 However, sometimes buses are a better option.
 You can also download an app called the London Bus Free Map and Route Planner.

 Getting from Heathrow to London – First, pack light so that you can manage public transport with your bags.
 You can go from Heathrow to the center of London for less than £3 by the Underground.
 When you leave the arrivals area just follow the signs for the Underground.
-At the entrance to the Underground, go to the ticket booth and buy an Oyster Card and top it up with amount you’ve decided is best for your stay and get information on how to get to the tube station closest to your accommodation.
+At the entrance to the Underground, go to the ticket booth and buy an london visitor oyster card and top it up with amount you’ve decided is best for your stay and get information on how to get to the tube station closest to your accommodation.